JohanEnstam/igdb-game-recommender/docs/project-status-updated.md

 ## Success Criteria Met

-✅ **Performance**: Sub-second query times achieved
+✅ **Infrastructure**: GCP deployment successful
-✅ **Quality**: High precision across multiple categories
+✅ **Data Pipeline**: 24,997 games in BigQuery
-✅ **Scalability**: 328k games processed successfully
+✅ **Feature Extraction**: Working in cloud (90s)
-✅ **Reliability**: Consistent results across test runs
+✅ **API Infrastructure**: Deployed and responding
-✅ **Maintainability**: Clean, modular code structure
+✅ **Scalability**: Proven with 25k games

 ## Conclusion

-The IGDB Game Recommendation System has successfully completed the development and validation phase.
-The system demonstrates strong performance, high-quality recommendations, and proven scalability.
-The project is ready for GCP deployment and production use.
+The IGDB Game Recommendation System has successfully completed GCP deployment and is 85% complete.
+The infrastructure is stable, data is available, and feature extraction works.
+The next critical step is ML model integration to connect features to recommendations.

-**Recommendation**: Proceed with GCP deployment using the current implementation, with planned improvements to be implemented in subsequent phases.
+**Recommendation**: Focus on ML model integration and web application development to complete the system.